ncannasse/hss/README.md

     background-image: embed("logo.png"); // the png is relative to current .hss file.
   }
   ```

+* `color : rgba(r,g,b,a); background-color : rgba(r,g,b,a)` : will add a solid color default value for browsers which don't support rgba

+* `hss-width` and `hss-height` : will generate width and height from which will be subtracted the padding and border values declared in the current block.

+* You can also add `@include('some css string')` either at the top level or instead of an attribute, this will include raw CSS string in the output, prefixed with the hierarchy classes if any New in 1.4

 ## Credits
 The HSS software was developed by Nicolas Cannasse for Motion-Twin.